Creating a Depth of Field Effect

 Here we see a Before window and an After window.
 Currently, both images look exactly the same.

-Over on the right of the interface is our collection of Depth of Field tools.
+Over on the right is our collection of Depth of Field tools.
 Watch the video tutorial to learn more about their functions.

 Click on the Circular Selection tool.